mseri/crypto-multihash/README.md

 - Test the new `getBase` implementation using quickcheck (critical, I will not push new version until this is done)
 - Test the correct support of truncated multihashes
+- Implement benchmarks, then start optimising the code where possible
 - ~~Use the hash length in `checkPayload` to treat correctly truncated hashes (see https://github.com/jbenet/multihash/issues/1#issuecomment-91783612)~~
 - Improve documentation
 - Improve testing for for raised exceptions